Hillary Williams

-Hillary Williams (born October 14, 1988) is an American grappler and Brazilian Jiu-Jitsu practitioner.
+Hillary Williams (born October 14, 1988) is an American submission grappler and Brazilian jiu-jitsu practitioner.

 Career highlight

-Williams began her Brazilian Jiu-Jitsu career in 2006.
-With just four years of training she has become a 4-time World Championships Gold Medalist in Brazilian Jiu-Jitsu and a 6-time Pan American Championships Gold Medalist.
-Williams received her black belt from professors Rolando "The Crazy Cuban" Delgado and Matt Hamilton on June 12, 2010.
+Williams began her Brazilian jiu-jitsu career in 2006.
+After four years of training, she became a World Champion.
+She is a four-time World Champion and a six-time Pan American Champion.
+Williams received her black belt from Rolando Delgado and Matt Hamilton on June 12, 2010.
 She only spent seven months and 14 days as a brown belt.